 Scaling it Back

 This workout isn’t for wimps and you may need to scale it back especially if you are not advanced.
-One way you can scale it back is to use less weight, this can be up to your own judgement just be sure you use a weight that will challenge you.
-Another way to scale it back is to do less rounds, this again is up to you, do as many rounds as you can handle reasonably and then try and do another time the next time you do the workout until you get to seven.
+One way you can scale it back is to use less weight, this can be up to your own judgment just be sure you use a weight that will challenge you.
+Another way to scale it back is to do fewer rounds, this again is up to you, do as many rounds as you can handle reasonably and then try and do another time the next time you do the workout until you get to seven.
 Another way to scale back can be to rest between rounds.
 1 minute or up to 3 minutes of rest depending on your fitness level is another great option.
-Eventually you want to get to the point where you can do it without any rest and doing the full seven rounds.
+Eventually, you want to get to the point where you can do it without any rest and doing the full seven rounds.

 As I said before I have done this workout myself about a half a dozen times, and while it covers everything you need for a strong and athletic body it is brutal and feels like you are going through hell.
 It is really challenging, even if you are one of those people that likes tough workouts this one can really be a ballbuster and is demanding both mentally and physically.
 While it is a great workout and works every body-part well it is not something many people are going to want to do over and over again.
-Unless you are a little sick and twisted in the head and like the self-torture, if that is case good for you, you will be able to reap the benefits of this badass workout.
+Unless you are a little sick and twisted in the head and like the self-torture, if that is the case good for you, you will be able to reap the benefits of this badass workout.

-As we have already stated this exercise works your entire body and uses solid muscle building exercises.
+As we have already stated this exercise works your entire body and uses solid muscle-building exercises.
 The fact that it is done for time will have you gasping for air and cover you for cardio as well.
 While this workout is brutal to do, and can suck while you are doing it, when you are finished you will feel like a god.
 It gives you that “I am such a badass” feeling along with the “damn, that was a great workout feeling”.
 If you can manage to do this workout every 5 days or so you will be set.
 More often than that can lead to overtraining.

-Overall this is a kick ass workout that will build muscle, blast fat and give you a great cardiovascular workout and is all you need for an athletic body.
-Every exercise on here is a solid muscle builder (aside from burpees) and every muscle group get worked hard.
+Overall this is a kick-ass workout that will build muscle, blast fat and give you a great cardiovascular workout and is all you need for an athletic body.
+Every exercise on here is a solid muscle builder (aside from burpees) and every muscle group gets worked hard.
 If you could do this workout once every 5 days as your only workout you would be a beast.
 The problem is this workout can be brutal and is more of a once in a while kind of workout rather than all the time.
 The more often you can do it the better you will be, it is a challenge both mentally and physically and you will be better for it.